unisonweb/unison/unison-src/transcripts/resolution-failures.output.md

       1 | useAmbiguousTerm = ambiguousTerm

   The name ambiguousTerm is ambiguous.
-Its type should conform to:

-      _
+I couldn't narrow it down by type, as any type would work here.

   I found some terms in scope that have matching names and types.
 Maybe you meant one of these: